What it is all about.

 contributing to, or develop, a theory of some aspect of human factors relevant in modeling.
 No empirical validation is required, but a thorough analysis of the existing work from all relevant elds (including e.g., psychology, sociology, philosophy and more as appropriate) is expected.

 that present any software developed to support experiments related to human factors in modeling.
 We intend here to promote tools that can speed up the software implementation of an experiment.
 We typically seek for libraries, frameworks, API... that gather data about human actions and/or interactions between humans and electronic devices.

-All of these should have between 6 and 8 pages in length, including references, appendices, and figures.
+All of these should have between 6 and 8 pages in length (except position papers limited to 2 pages), including references, appendices, and figures.
 All submissions should clearly state in their title, to which of the above category they belong.
 All accepted submissions will be discussed in the workshop.
 Publication requires at least one of the authors to be present at the workshop.
 We particularly encourage researchers that need to design a study but lack experience in this field to come forward and present study designs so these may be discussed and improved, leading to better quality research.

-Submissions must conform to the MODELS'18 formatting guidelines.
+Submissions must conform to the MODELS'19 formatting guidelines.